aureumapes/srmp-public/README.md

 # srmp-public
 Currently working on going through the code, adding notes and fixing some of the bugs in my free time.
-I adore this mod and wanted to help out however I could.
+I adore this mod and want to give both credit and a huge thank you to Saty for the corigional creation of the mod.

-Currently, slowly working my way through the known list of bugs as of 1488.
-(See below)
+I am slowly working my way through the list of bugs as seen below.

----- Bug Status ----
+# Bug Status
 Notes: Bug list compiled from last known bug list of version 1488

 FIXED: